- Bestsellers

 Generic Champix ( Varenicline )

-Champix (varenicline tartrate) is a smoking cessation aid specifically developed to help motivated adults stop smoking.
+Champix (Varenicline) is a smoking cessation aid specifically developed to help motivated adults stop smoking.
 It works as a partial agonist at alpha‑4 beta‑2 nicotinic acetylcholine receptors in the brain, where it both stimulates these receptors (reducing nicotine craving and withdrawal symptoms) and blocks nicotine from binding to them (diminishing the rewarding and reinforcing effects of smoking).
 Champix is most effective when used in combination with supportive counselling and a structured quit program.

 Usual adult dose: The recommended dosing begins with a 1‑week titration: Days 1‑3: 0.5 mg once daily; Days 4‑7: 0.5 mg twice daily; Day 8 to end of treatment: 1 mg twice daily.
 The patient should set a date to stop smoking, and Champix dosing should usually start 1‑2 weeks before this date.
 Treatment is typically continued for 12 weeks; for patients who successfully quit, an additional 12‑week course (1 mg twice daily) may be considered for maintenance of abstinence.
 A gradual quit approach (reducing smoking over 12 weeks, then quitting) is an alternative for patients unable or unwilling to quit abruptly.